alexellis/helm3-expressjs-tutorial/README.md

 * Or by passing a flag at install time: `--set domain=example.com`

+If you're using Civo's k3s service, then k3s pre-installs [Traefik](https://traefik.io) as the [IngressController](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) instead of the more common option: Nginx.

-Civo has chosen to use Traefik as an IngressController instead of the more common Nginx, this is because k3s ships with it by default.
-There are pros and cons to a broad eco-system and to competition within the Cloud Native Computing Foundation - on the one hand we have choice, but on the other we have configuration.
+> The [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io) hosts the [Kubernetes project](https://kubernetes.io), and fosters a broad ecosystem.
+There are pros and cons to many competing projects however, on the one hand we have choice, but on the other we have to make more decisions and configure more tools.

 We now need to add a new template for the IngressController to change between `nginx` and `traefik` for different users and environments: